kawright/kris-wright-reads/notes/foucault_histsex1.md

 ## Book Information

-- TITLE: The History of Sexuality, Volume 1: An Introduction
+TITLE: The History of Sexuality, Volume 1: An Introduction

-- AUTHOR: Michel Foucault
+AUTHOR: Michel Foucault

-- TRANSLATOR: Robert Hurley
+TRANSLATOR: Robert Hurley

-- EDITION: Vintage Books Edition March 1990
+EDITION: Vintage Books Edition March 1990

-- YEAR OF 1ST PUBLICATION: 1976
+YEAR OF INITIAL PUBLICATION: 1976

 ## Part 1: We "Other Victorians"